Harvard-Smithsonian Center for Astrophysics (CfA) on Overleaf

 Harvard Library offers a guide to help you use Overleaf at https://guides.library.harvard.edu/overleaf.

 If you're affiliated with Harvard University, there are additional Harvard-specific resources available to you at https://www.overleaf.com/edu/harvard.

 Claim your Overleaf Professional upgrade by signing up (or signing in) below.
 You'll need to verify a CfA email address (e.g. email@example.com) in order to receive free access to Overleaf Professional features.

-Join a community of over 299 authors at Harvard-Smithsonian Center for Astrophysics (CfA)
+Join a community of authors at Harvard-Smithsonian Center for Astrophysics (CfA)

 Welcome to your quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!